SerenityHellp/thrift_parser_lib/README.md

-# Thrift doc lib for Golang
+# Thrift parser lib for Golang

 ##